will093/will093.github.io/_posts/2019-05-27-a-deeper-look-at-rxjs-observables.md

 A **cold observable** has a subscription function which creates a producer each time it executes.

-To understand what this looks like in practice, lets look at an example of a cold observable which wraps a http request made with the fetch api:
+To understand what this looks like in practice, lets look at an example of a cold observable which wraps a Promise returned from the fetch api:

 ```ts
 const subscriptionFn = observer => {